 How to help a nervous chihuahua

 A nervous chihuahua will present anxious body language like ears back and tail tucked under.
 Does he stand behind your legs when out, run and hide behind a chair when you are home or bark and display aggressive behaviour towards other dogs.

 It starts with a breeder

-One of the main reasons that dogs become fearful is lack of socialisation.
+One of the main reasons that dogs become fearful is lack of socialisation or not enough socialisation.
 Your chihuahua should mix with people and vaccinated dogs from day 1 and not be kept in a bubble of isolation.

 Breeders have a lot to do with how your dog will turn out.
-The first 16 weeks of a puppy’s life are vital learning weeks and it is imperative, that by the age of 12 weeks, your dog has been handled positively by at least 100 people (not all in one session), met and played with other dogs and been exposed to a variety of different situations.
+The first 16 weeks of a puppy’s life are vital learning weeks and according to Dr Ian Dunbar, it is imperative, that by the age of 12 weeks, your dog has been handled positively by at least 100 people (not all in one session), met and played with other dogs and been exposed to a variety of different situations.
 Here are some vital things you need to do with your chihuahua puppy from the off.

 Chihuahuas especially, prefer their own breed.
 So, getting them used to other breeds of dogs is essential unless you want your chihuahua to bark like crazy at every other dog they meet when you’re out for a walk.
 This is one of the reasons that you need to be very careful who you buy your chi puppy from, a good breeder will know this, a puppy farmer doesn’t care.
 If you want more information on how to buy a chihuahua puppy read this article.

 Past the puppy stage

-However, if you are way past this stage and you need to re-habilitate a nervous chihuahua there are some things you can do.
+However, if you are way past this stage and you need to re-habilitate a nervous chihuahua there are some things you can do to help.